bmharper/xo/docs/src/architecture.md

 The reason is because it allows one to do a purely functional UI, where you build up the entire UI from scratch, on every frame.
 This has its place (see IMGUI for an example and further discussions on the topic).
-The design of xoDom does not exactly lend itself to that style of UI code though, since if you throw away your entire DOM on every frame, then you're losing the ability to let the framework handle things like transition animations for you, as well as any other similar functionality that might exist inside
+The design of xodoes not exactly lend itself to that style of UI code though, since if you throw away your entire DOM on every frame, then you're losing the ability to let the framework handle things like transition animations for you, as well as any other similar functionality that might exist inside